-What is the Kirkpatrick Evaluation Model?
+What Is the Kirkpatrick Evaluation Model?
 4 Steps to Better Results

 Training programs can follow a number of instructional and assessment methods, so finding an accurate way of assessing the results of a program needs to account for all of these factors.

-The Kirkpatrick Evaluation Model is one of the most recognized systems for both analyzing and evaluating the results of an educational or training program, whether formal or informal.
+The Kirkpatrick Evaluation Model is one of the most widely recognized systems for both analyzing and evaluating the results of an educational or training program, whether formal or informal.

 What Is the Kirkpatrick Model?

 In the 1950s, Dr. Donald Kirkpatrick crafted a four-level model of evaluation for training courses.
 While the subject was initially the basis of his doctoral dissertation, the ideas were published to the public later on.

 In 1994, his book “Evaluating Training Programs” gained significant attention for this evaluation model.
 The four levels are used in sequence to assess the effectiveness of a training program, and as the levels progress, evaluation becomes consecutively harder and more time-consuming.

 The model encourages an objective assessment between the four levels of reaction, learning, behavior, and results, with the overall goal of making training more relevant to the individuals who are a part of the experience.

 The model can be used to answer the following questions you may have about your training program: